ozkary/Data-Engineering-Bootcamp/readme.md

 # Overview

 This is a code repo dedicated to following a data engineering bootcamp.
-As we make progress on the course, I am adding my thoughts and approach on the course.
+As we make progress on the course, I am adding my thoughts, approach and solutions.

 ## Technologies
 - Docker, Docker Hub